robmadole/jig/docs/source/index.rst

 <development-plumbing>` to your repository.

 Jig uses "plugins" to do the real work.
-Your Jig config file (in :file:`.jig/plugins.cfg`) is empty which means you have none installed.
+Your Jig config file (in :file:`.jig/plugins.cfg`) is empty which means you have no plugins installed.

 ::